 There’s a revision history of OSHA fall protection standards to consider as well.
 In 1986, OSHA provided notice for standard updates impacting fall protection in the construction industry.
 OSHA issued the new Subpart M Fall Protection Standard in 1994.

 Subsequently, OSHA’s Subpart M Fall Protection Standard applies when workers are working at heights of 6 feet or more above a lower level.
 It also includes requirements for protection from falling objects, falls from tripping or falling through holes, and protection when walking and working around dangerous equipment.
-Subpart M requires employers to provide OSHA compliant fall protection systems like a safety gate, guardrails, or a system to tether or restrain workers to protect workers from edges.
+Subpart M requires employers to provide OSHA compliant fall protection systems like a safety gate, metal roof guardrails, flat roof railings, or a system to tether or restrain workers to protect workers from edges.